Credit Suisse slashes price target on Two Harbors Investment Corp. [TWO] – find out why.

 Two Harbors Investment Corp.
-[NYSE: TWO] plunged by -$0.03 during the normal trading session on Wednesday and reaching a high of $6.61 during the day while it closed the day at $6.57.
+[NYSE: TWO] stock went on a downward path that fall over -0.15% on Friday, amounting to a one-week price decrease of less than -1.51%.
 The company report on August 5, 2021 that Two Harbors Investment Corp.
 Reports Second Quarter 2021 Financial Results.

 Overall Performance Driven by Spread Widening in High Coupon RMBS.